 The South Fork of the Nooksack River is located east of Lake Whatcom and the city of Bellingham.
-The river runs near the small communities of, Acme and Van Zandt before joining the other forks of the Nooksack near Deming and eventually draining into Bellingham Bay.
+The river runs near the small communities of Acme and Van Zandt before joining the other forks of the Nooksack near Deming, eventually draining into Bellingham Bay.
 The river and surrounding area is home to elk, birds, salmon, steelhead, and trout.
 In the early 1900s, the area around the South Fork was heavily logged.
-Changes to the South Fork area have jeopardized the survival of fish.
+Changes to the South Fork area have jeopardized fish survival.

 Water quality issues

 Logging of large trees in the upper watershed changed the original river channel.
 Logging exposes soil and removes vegetation with deep roots.
 This makes it easier for soil to creep.
 This erodes the river banks and makes the river wider and shallower.
 The river is also relatively shallow, which makes the water much warmer.
 South Fork is a popular recreation area because the water is so warm.
 However, warm water is not good for fish.
 Also, there is no glacier to feed the river so there is not much cool inflow.

 We do know there was a time when the river was crowded with fish.
 We want to restore the river as much as we can to give fish a chance to survive.
 We believe the South Fork was cooler and more habitable when it was teeming with fish, even though it may not have met state temperature criteria.